Last Updated on October 6, 2024 by Dave Schoenbeck

 In addition, servant leaders are known for their excellent communication skills and willingness to listen to their team members.
 Servant leaders spark dialogue, collaboration, and problem-solving by creating a supportive environment where everyone’s opinions are valued.

 This modern leadership style ultimately drives organizational success.
-As it turns out, employees work harder when they feel like their contributions matter.
+Employees work harder when they feel their contributions matter.

 A leader willing to get down in the muck with their employees is worth following.
 Instead of being the jerk that turns coal into diamonds, think about the impression you want to make.
 How do you want to be remembered by your team members?
 What do you want them to call you when you aren’t there?